axil/numpy-data-types/content/numpy_data_types.rst

   :alt: NumPy Boolean Type

-The underlines in `bool_`, `str_`, etc are there to avoid clashes with Python’s types.
+The underlines in `bool_`, `int_`, etc are there to avoid clashes with Python’s types.
 It’s a bad idea to use reserved keywords for other things, but in this case it has an additional advantage of allowing (a generally discouraged, but useful in rare cases) from NumPy import * without shadowing Python bools, ints, etc. As of today, np.bool still works but displays a deprecation warning.

 **********
 4. Strings